cdpxe/WendzelNNTPd/docs/docs/index.md

 The server contains a database abstraction layer.
 Currently supported database systems are SQLite3 and MySQL (and experimental PostgreSQL support).
-New databases can be easily added.
+New databases can be added in an easy way.

 ### Security